 The McNair Scholar Request for Application Fee Waiver

 The Graduate School Diversity Office (GSDO) fee waiver program for Fall 2024 is now closed.
 If you are still interested in being considered for a fee waiver, please contact the Graduate Program Coordinator (GPC) from your program of interest.

 You can request a waiver of the application fee if:

 - You have an undergraduate GPA of 3.2 or above.

 - You are entering graduate school for the first time or have not received a post-baccalaureate degree.

-Only one application fee grant will be allowed per student to apply to a University of Minnesota Graduate School program.
+Only one application fee waiver will be allowed per student to apply to a University of Minnesota Graduate School program.
 Students may opt to apply to more than one program; however, only one application fee can be paid by our office.

 - UMN College of Veterinary Medicine

 - UMN Carlson School of Management